ckan/cla/contributor-license-agreement.md

-**We determine the code that is in our project.** You understand that the decision to include the Contribution in any project or source repository is entirely that of the Open Knowledge Foundation, and this agreement does not guarantee that the Contributions will be included in any product.
+**We determine the code that is in our project.** You understand that the decision to include the Contribution in any project or source repository is entirely that of the CKAN Association, and this agreement does not guarantee that the Contributions will be included in any product.

-**No Implied Warranties.** The Open Knowledge Foundation acknowledges that, except as explicitly described in this agreement, you have provided the Contribution on an "as is" basis, without warranties as to merchantability, or fitness for a particular purpose.
+**No Implied Warranties.** The CKAN Association acknowledges that, except as explicitly described in this agreement, you have provided the Contribution on an "as is" basis, without warranties as to merchantability, or fitness for a particular purpose.